We stand with Ukraine to help keep people safe. Join us

 Why and How to Control Android App Permissions

 Mostly, when apps ask for permission to do certain things, it’s fine to grant them.
 But it’s also true that some app developers abuse permissions to get access to data their apps don’t need.
 They might even do it to install malware on people’s phones.
-That’s why it’s a good idea to install Clario on your Android phone.
-Its real-time antivirus will look out for you and keep your device malware-free.
+That’s why it’s a good idea to use Clario Anti Spy on your Android phone.
+Its Spyware scan finds spy apps and apps with unnecessary and suspicious permissions in just a few taps.

 Table of contents